heikkilv/VISDOM-data-management-system/scala/README.md

 - [GitLab fetcher](gitlab-fetcher) contains code for the data fetching from GitLab
 - [GitLab adapter](gitlab-adapter) contains code for a data adapter capable of handling GitLab data
 - [Data broker](broker) contains code for a simple data broker

+The installation instructions and the component descriptions can be found at the [docker](../docker) folder.